Matthew 19

 That’s not the case, it may give the innocent party freedom to divorce, but that doesn’t mandate it, nor does it automatically end a marriage.
 It’s important to recognise that.

-In Malachi, we find the Israelite men had been adulterers, but they still had the wives of their youth.
+In Malachi 2:14-16, we find the Israelite men had been adulterers, but they still had the wives of their youth.
 God calls on them to be faithful to the wives of their youth.
 If adultery destroyed marriage, they would not have the wives of their youth anymore.
 God says you need to be faithful to your wives.

 What Constitutes A Marriage?

 In the Old Testament and the New Testament and even today marriage is constituted by the covenant.
 Marriage is the coming together of two people who pledge a lifelong commitment to each other.
+God says, ‘remember the wife of your youth with whom you entered into a covenant,’ Malachi 2:14.

-Maybe you take a pig and give it to the girl’s father so he’ll give you the girl and a written contract is made and it’s official.
+It’s the entering into a covenant, it’s the intentional choice to blend your life with hers.
+Whatever that covenant is will vary from culture to culture, in some countries, there are different things that you do.
+Maybe you take a pig and give it to the girl’s father, so he’ll give you the girl and a written contract is made and it’s official.
 In other cultures, you can buy a wife, that’s a part of a covenant.

-Whatever it is, when you meet those agreements, then in the sight of God and the sight of the law of the land, you are married, you have intentionally entered into that arrangement.
+Whatever it is, when you meet those agreements, then in the sight of God and in the sight of the law of the land, you are married, you have intentionally entered into that arrangement.
 Jesus says that marriage should be viewed as permanent, that’s the way God intended it, that’s the ideal.

 The Ideal

-The Pharisees come to Jesus and they ask him, ‘is it lawful to ‘apoluo,’ is it lawful to put away your wife for any and every reason?’
-Matthew 19:3.
+What happens if we don’t measure up to the ideal?
+What happens when there is a failure?
+What does God say about that?
+What are we to do?
+The Pharisees come to Jesus, and they ask him, ‘is it lawful to ‘apoluo,’ is it lawful to put away your wife for any and every reason?’
+Matthew 19:3 / Mark 10:3.
 After all, that was the practice in their culture.

 We know from the Talmud that polygamy was exceptionally widespread among the Jews in the first century, it was being practised.
 The Talmud is very clear that it was expected of a rabbi that he has only one wife.
 The high priest, specifically stated in the Talmud, ‘a man could only have one wife, but the average person could have more than one’.

 So, polygamy was practised, a man would find something he didn’t like about a wife and become displeased with her, so he would simply send her back to her father.
-There would be no legal divorce and, in that culture, he could do that.
+There would be no legal divorce, and, in that culture, he could do that.

 In our British culture, that can’t be done, there are specific legal specifications that must be met for a divorce to be recognised in this culture and for remarriage to take place without there being bigamy or polygamy.
 But, not so in Jesus’ time.